cunctat0r/Xian/_posts/2017-07-07-node-js-and-ci.md

 ## Setting up some CI for simple node.js project

 This tutorial is my "memory card" how to set up some CI/CD features for simple node.js project.
-When I push changes to Github repository, automated tests on TravisCI are running, after successful tests TravisCI deploys the project on Heroku.
+When I push changes to [GitHub](http://github.com)  repository, automated tests on [TravisCI](https://travis-ci.org/) are running, after successful tests TravisCI deploys the project on [Heroku](https://heroku.com).

+### Creating project

-### First we create and set up our project.
+First we create and set up our project.

-1. Create repository on github and initialize it with readme
+1. Create repository on GitHub  and initialize it with readme

 2. Clone repository